jens62/geberit-aquaclean/README.md

 - Dismiss the user when they leave the toilet. ("*Prima, dass wir ins Geschäft gekommen waren.*")

-- Inform the user of the duration of their session. ("*Wir hat für 3 Minuten und 19 Sekunden das Vergnügen*")
+- Inform the user of the duration of their session. ("*Wir hatten für 3 Minuten und 19 Sekunden das Vergnügen.*")